gvwilson/thirdbit/src/fiction/bear/index.md

 "So she had them tried for *theft*, he continued, with so much bitterness in his voice that Noxy was afraid of him.
 "But they wouldn't even give her that.
-Gifted animals aren't allowed to own other animals in the Ninety Kingdoms."
+Gifted animals aren't allowed to own other animals in the Regimental Kingdoms."

 "Was Princess Ogmin one of the hunters?"
 Noxy asked.